 Who is the Father of the Green Revolution?

 Norman Borlaug is known as the father of the green revolution.
 He received the Nobel Peace Prize in 1970.
 His work is known to have resulted in saving billions of lives from starvation.
 Ford Foundation and Rockefeller Foundation had a big role to play in this revolution.
-The father of Indian Green Revolution is M S Swaminathan.
+The father of the Indian Green Revolution is M S Swaminathan (Born on August 7 1925).
 Indian Green Revolution began in 1965 that led to the increased food grain production in the states of Punjab, Haryana, and Uttar Pradesh.

 What is MSP?